-Home insurance is not mandatory unless you carry a mortgage.
+Home insurance is not mandatory in the commonwealth unless you carry a mortgage.
 Still, the relatively low cost of Pennsylvania home insurance far outweighs the expense of having to rebuild a house or replace your belongings out of pocket.
 The best homeowners insurance in Pennsylvania is a combination of low premiums, adequate amounts of coverage and good customer service when it is time to file a claim.
 Bankrate analyzed the current market to find the best Pennsylvania homeowners insurance coverage.

 Best home insurance companies in Pennsylvania